yuantaogiser/Landsat_time_series_classification_using_DTW/README.md

 ## 2. Contents
    ### 2.1 example_SG.py
-   I reproduce the SG filter with Numba acceleration.
+   We reproduce the SG filter with Numba acceleration.
 It is very efficient when doing a lot of calculations.
 As we know, the first call to a Numba compiled function is time consuming.

    ### 2.2 example_DTW.py
-   I reproduce the dynamic time warping with Numba acceleration.
+   We reproduce the dynamic time warping with Numba acceleration.

    ### 2.3 example_interpolation.py
-   I reproduce the linear interpolation with Numba acceleration.
+   We reproduce the linear interpolation with Numba acceleration.

    ### 2.4 example_parallel.py
-   I would like to briefly show here how to perform parallel computing by using joblib library, so that readers can better understand parallel in "DTW_classification.py".
+   We would like to briefly show here how to perform parallel computing by using joblib library, so that readers can better understand parallel in "DTW_classification.py".

    ### **2.5 DTW_classification.py**
-   **I present here the main framework of DTW for long-term landcover classification in parallel computing.** Below I will point out a few points to note.
+   **We present here the main framework of DTW for long-term landcover classification in parallel computing.** Below We will point out a few points to note.
 (1) joblib is a lightweight parallel library for a single node(computer).
-If you want to do distributed parallel computing over a local area network, I would recommend you to use the dask library for distributed processing.
-(2) I give the main frame of DTW classification, which makes our code more extensible.
-I have reserved a lot of details for you to extend this framework.
+If you want to do distributed parallel computing over a local area network, We would recommend you to use the dask library for distributed processing.
+(2) We give the main frame of DTW classification, which makes our code more extensible.
+We have reserved a lot of details for you to extend this framework.
 Especially for some complex landcover types, it needs to be classified by a specific index and/or a specific decision tree.
-(3) I strongly recommend users that when using DTW, the reference series must use periodic series, not those that are confusing.
+(3) We strongly recommend users that when using DTW, the reference series must use periodic series, not those that are confusing.

 ## 3. How to use "DTW_classification.py" ?
    If you just want to run it, run it.
 But I think you probably need to extend it. **First, the correct image folder path should be filled in correctly.
-Then, I suggest adding a periodic index according to your own needs to deal with different landcover types.
+Then, We suggest adding a periodic index according to your own needs to deal with different landcover types.
 Finally, a decision tree should be built to improve the classification accuracy.**

 ## 4. Outlooks
    GPUs should be used, which may significantly improve computational efficiency.
-However, when I use the GPU for computing, I found that more time was spent in the communication of the video memory, which led to a decrease in computing efficiency.
+However, when We use the GPU for computing, I found that more time was spent in the communication of the video memory, which led to a decrease in computing efficiency.
 I hope this wheel can move forward, if anyone implements efficient GPU computing based on Python, please send me an email , I hope to be able to learn such techniques.
 Also, If you have anything you would like to discuss, please email me.

 ## PS: My environment
     Laptop configuration: